weynsee/phrase/README.md

 * `--locale-directory`

 	Set the directory that contains your source locales (used by the `phrase push` command).
-Allows [placeholders](#allowed-placeholders).
+Allows [placeholders](#allowed-placeholders-for-advanced-configuration).

 * `--locale-filename`

 	Set the filename for files you download from PhraseApp via `phrase pull`.
-Allows [placeholders](#allowed-placeholders).
+Allows [placeholders](#allowed-placeholders-for-advanced-configuration).

 * `--default-target`

 	Set the target directly to store your localization files retrieved by `phrase pull`.
-Allows [placeholders](#allowed-placeholders).
+Allows [placeholders](#allowed-placeholders-for-advanced-configuration).

 These options will be stored in your `.phrase` config file where you can edit them later on as well.

-<h3 id="allowed-placeholders">Allowed placeholders for advanced configuration</h4>
+### Allowed placeholders for advanced configuration

 Some advanced configuration options support placeholders.
 These will be replaced with the actual content.
 This allows you to create more flexible path and filename settings.